 -

-Light a wood or coal fire.
-Traditional braai is done with wood, but you can use charcoal for more controlled cooking and grill meats.
+Light a wood or charcoal fire.
+Traditional braai is done with wood, but you can use charcoal for more controlled cooking and grill the meats.

 -